oleg-alexandrov/isaac/dense_map/geometry_mapper/readme.md

      Save the interest point matches.
 Stereo Pipeline's viewer can be used for visualizing these.
 Implies that -out_dir is set.

+   --image_list (string, default = "")
+     Read images and camera poses from this list, rather than a sparse map and bag file.
+The same format is used as for when this tool saves the outputs with the --save_images_and_depth_clouds option.

    --verbose (bool, false unless specified)
       Print the residuals and save the images and match files.
 Stereo Pipeline's viewer can be used for visualizing these.